daimo-eth/daimo/README.md

 - To run the API locally, configure the `DAIMO_API_*` secrets, then run `npm run dev`.
 - You can run Postgres in the background locally using `initdb daimo && pg_ctl -D daimo start`.
 To stop, use `pg_ctl -D daimo stop`.
-- To use the testnet staging API, just set `DAIMO_APP_API_URL=https://daimo-api-stage.onrender.com`.
-You can run both the mobile and web app this way.
 </details>

 <details>